Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

 ### 2.1 Get the Azure OpenAI endpoint URL

 You should see the **Endpoint** value.
 Copy the value and paste it into the **.env** file in the project root directory.
 It should look as the following:

+After retrieving the **Endpoint** value from your Azure OpenAI resource, copy the value and paste it into the **.env** file located in the root directory of your project.
+Your **.env** file should look as following:

 **Command:**